hayesgm/mountain_goat/README.md

   * Mg::ReportItem - Item to show in a report (e.g. Sign ups by day)
   * Mg::Report - Report to deliver (e.g. collection of user report items)

+## Change log
+  1.0.0 - Changed from a/b testing to multi-armed bandit
+        - Added Mountain Goat Reporting
+        - Added extensive test cases for stability

 ## TODO
  - Better documentation (rdocs)